 General Donations to The Spitfire Society

 Donations to The Spitfire Society are gratefully received to assist us with our core aims and objectives, together with supporting projects and appeals.
+We are currently looking at extended our support with educational grants, bursaries and scholarships to students undertaking aeronautical courses.
 Details of current and past supported projects can be found by clicking here.
 Like many charities, we can also claim Gift Aid support which could add an additional 20% to our donated income.
 Our current listed appeals are detailed below, with more exciting projects to follow.
 For general donations to The Spitfire Society, please donate here.

 Restoration and Display of 'Aksel' Spitfire Replica

 Our Spitfire replica 'Aksel' now requires repairs, re-painting and interpretation displays which will cost circa £20,000.
 Please click here to find out more about the history of 'Aksel'.

 The replica was originally commissioned in the 1960s by the Svendsen family and presented to the Tangmere Military Aviation Museum in Sussex in memory of their son Aksel.
 Aksel Andreas Svendsen was born in Copenhagen in 1922 and moved with his family to Britain in 1929 to live in Exeter.
 At the age of 17, and at the start of World War 2, Aksel volunteered to join the Royal Air Force Voluntary Reserves.
 In April 1942, Aksel was posted to RAF Ibsley and No 234 Squadron.
 Later that month, he was detailed to carry out an operation with his squadron over France flying Spitfire BL924 from RAF Tangmere.
 Nine Spitfires were lost on this operation and Pilot Officer Aksel was shot down and killed.